LucaScanu/PersonalProjects_video-playlist/README.md

 ### 4. HTML and SCSS Wireframes

 - starting from the mobile index page.
 Will be using skeletons grid system.
-- starting with creating angular views for each page (home, index and show).
+- starting with creating angular views for each page (home, index and show) and router.
+- was going to use skeleton but cannot control number of columns exactly through breakpoints.
+- then thought pure css but no responsive images or video
+- will use bootstrap

 ### 6. Angular Front-end